filipbech/element-router/README.md

 A simple router for webcomponents v1 with no dependencies and a tiny footprint (<1kb).

+Download from here, or from npm (element-router). `npm install element-router`.

 **Demo:** [Check out a demo here](https://elementrouter.firebaseapp.com/about)

 **Playground:** [Remix a version to play with on glitch](https://glitch.com/edit/#!/element-router?path=package.json:1:0)